-Baltic AdventuresA TOUR THROUGH LITHUANIA, LATVIA, AND ESTONIA
+Baltic AdventuresA TRAIN TOUR THROUGH LITHUANIA, LATVIA, AND ESTONIA

 The three Baltic countries of Estonia, Latvia, and Lithuania are perhaps the most underrated tourist destinations at the moment in Europe.
 With the incredible scenery of the Baltic coast, unique culture, and heritage, these small countries have a lot to offer and have their own distinct charm.